Mamoon794/employee-handbook/deliverables/D1/planning.md

 * Provide a few sentences on what you did and share a picture or other evidence of your team building activity.
 * Share at least three fun facts from members of you team (total not 3 for each member).

-## Team-Building Activity
+##### Team-Building Activity
-Yes, we met online for a team-building social activity.
+Yes, we met online via Discord for a team-building social activity.
 We spent about 1 hour and 40 minutes playing a few fun online games together, including **Codenames**, **Skribbl**, and **Gartic Phone**.
 All team members attended, and we had a great time bonding and getting to know each other better in a relaxed setting.
-### Fun Facts from Our Team:
+##### Fun Facts from Our Team:
-- We briefly debated whether frogs are consumed
+- We briefly debated whether frogs are edible while playing Codenames.
-- Mamoon and Uzima like *Avatar*
+- Mamoon and Uzima like *Avatar: The Last Airbender*.
-- Maya is in Greece
+- Maya is in Greece.
-- As a group, we’ve identified that arrows are very important in drawings
+- As a group, we’ve identified that arrows are very important in drawings while playing Skribbl.
--

 ![](Picture1.png)

 #### Q7: What are the roles & responsibilities on the team?